joe-sky/jsx-sfc/packages/jsx-sfc/README.md

   getUserName: () => string;
 }

-const App = sfc.forwardRef<AppRef, AppProps>()({
+// If you pass in TS generics, there's a pair of extra brackets after the generics; Otherwise, it's not necessary. const App = sfc.forwardRef<AppRef, AppProps>()({
   template: ({ data, styles: { Wrapper } }) => (
     <Wrapper>